rorygibson/linkin/README.md

 + Pass options through to http-kit (eg following redirects)
 + Filtering by content type
 + Stats while running
-+ Namespace state by run (currently shares state so can't run multiple instances alongside)
-+ Look at using a crawl set / queue instead of the link-agent - to prevent duplication of crawled pages
 + Better URL normalization (for detecting URLs we've seen before) - see http://en.wikipedia.org/wiki/URL_normalization